D. J. Durkin: Coaching career

 Durkin began a career in coaching immediately following his playing career.
 He worked as a graduate assistant at Bowling Green under new head coach Urban Meyer in 2001 and 2002, and at Notre Dame under head coach Tyrone Willingham in 2003 and 2004.
 He returned to Bowling Green in 2005, where he coached defensive ends, linebackers, and special teams on the staff of Gregg Brandon.
 In 2007, he moved to Stanford on the first staff of Jim Harbaugh, where he served for three seasons as the Cardinal defensive ends coach and special teams coordinator.
 In 2010, Durkin was reunited with Meyer when he joined the Florida Gators as linebackers coach and special teams coordinator.
 He remained on Florida's staff when Will Muschamp took over as head coach in 2010, and in 2013 was promoted to defensive coordinator, replacing Dan Quinn.

 Durkin has a reputation as a strong national recruiter and was named the 2012 Rivals.com Recruiter of the Year.

 On November 22, 2014, Durkin was named interim head coach for Florida's bowl game after the previous head coach, Will Muschamp, announced he would step down following the regular season.
 Durkin led Florida to a 28–20 victory in the 2015 Birmingham Bowl against East Carolina.

 On January 5, 2015, sources confirmed that Durkin was hired as the defensive coordinator of Michigan.
 The hire reunited Durkin with new Michigan head coach Jim Harbaugh.
 Michigan confirmed the hire on January 8, and announced that Durkin would also coach linebackers.

 On December 2, 2015 ESPN's Joe Schad announced that Durkin was expected to be named head coach of the Maryland Terrapins football team, which was confirmed later that day.
 Durkin would lead the team to a bowl game appearance in his first year.
 Following a scandal involving the death of a player and reports of a toxic team culture, Durkin was fired by Maryland midway through the 2018 season.

 On January 2, 2020, Ole Miss announced it had hired Durkin as an assistant to head coach Lane Kiffin, along with Chris Partridge and Joe Jon Finley.

 On January 5, 2022, it was announced Durkin would become the new defensive coordinator at Texas A&M under Jimbo Fisher.

+On January 31, 2024, Auburn had announced that it had hired DJ Durkin as their next defensive coordinator.